pyodide/pyodide/docs/usage/faq.md

 [File System API](https://wicg.github.io/file-system-access/) supported in Chrome but not in Firefox or Safari.

-For development purposes, you can serve your files in a [web server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).
+For development purposes, you can serve your files with a [web server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).